 First, identify where people tend to get stuck in the narrative.
 Do they not see the problem?
 Not see the solution?
 Or not feel that the solution is achievable?
 Work on shoring up the weak spots.

 Second, see where you can build your own “horseless carriage” to get them from the old to the new.
 For practice, start observing these bridging concepts in today’s digital transformation.
 Note that we are now adopting “driverless cars,” “digital wallets,” “3D printing,” “machine learning” and “bitcoin.”
-In each case, there is something we already know (cars, wallets, printing) modified to be something we don’t.
+In each case, there is something familiar (cars, wallets, printing) modified to be something unfamiliar.

 Next we will look at how to write up the narrative.
 In the last chapter you will get a simple test to know whether your narrative is ready for the world.

 For more on mindshifts, read "To Sell a New Product, Sell a New Way of Thinking" from Harvard Business Review.